MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-misconfiguration.md

 - `Signature out of date`
 - `Anti-virus is off or partially configured`

-Based on these checks, Defender for Cloud makes recommendations if misconfigurations are found.
+If misconfigurations are found Defender for Cloud makes recommendations to fix them.
 This article describes how to remediate those recommendations.

 > [!NOTE]
 > - Defender for Cloud uses agentless scanning to assess EDR settings.
-> - Agentless scanning replaces the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)), which was previously use to collect machine data.
+> - Agentless scanning replaces the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)), which was previously used to collect machine data.
 > - The MMA is set to retire.
 Scanning using the MMA will be deprecated in November 2024.

 ## Prerequisites